Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Where to find us

 Our research group is part of the [Institute of Geodesy](https://www.tugraz.at/institute/ifg/home), at the [Graz University of Technology](https://www.tugraz.at).
+We are located on the 1st floor of the Geodesy building.

 <!--
 {%